These 36 People Told Us How They Make Money Without Getting a Real Job

 Those thought-out photos you take can get you more than just Instagram likes.

 Consider uploading your iPhone photos to stock photography sites.
-You likely won’t become a millionaire, but sites like Foap pay about $5 per photo purchased.
+You likely won’t become a millionaire, but a site like Foap will split the profits with the photographer evenly.

 Success story: Brad Hines, a passive income expert, uploads his iPhone photos to stock photography sites.
 He says not to worry about getting the most perfect professional shot; many of these sites are trying to get away from the “perfect” photo and are looking for more realistic images.